 Once you perform risk assessment, provide high-risk workers with PPEs and sanitizers with 60% alcohol.
 Also, give all the workers virtual training on how to reduce their exposure to the virus.

 Get free access to over 100 webinars designed specifically for HR professionals and managers.
 Easy to digest information on the topics you need to know.

 2) Develop Policies to Curb the Spread of COVID-19

 Next, use the risk assessment results to develop and implement policies to curb the emergence of COVID-19.
 Otherwise, you’ll have to use contract tracing personnel to determine who visited the office and deep clean the premises if the virus starts spreading.

 If these measures cannot stem the spread of the virus, you may have no choice but to shut the worksite temporarily.
 Given such high stakes, you may want to consider outsourcing your HR department and getting professional help in this area.
 In addition, here are a few policies organizations can implement to curb the emergence of SARS-COVID-19:

 The CDC guidelines recommend people stay six feet apart for COVID-19 social distancing.
 Businesses can follow this guideline by demarcating flooring in six-foot zones in all those areas where employees, customers, or visitors typically come together.
-They can also post signage reminding everyone of the need to stay six feet apart and maximum occupancy signs at exits and entrances.
+They can also post signage reminding everyone to stay six feet apart and maximum occupancy signs at exits and entrances.

-Implementation of Appropriate Controls
+Implement Appropriate Safety Controls

-Identification and Isolation of Sick Employees
+Identify and Isolate Sick Employees

 The CDC recommends making visual inspections of employees to look for signs of COVID-19, which may include difficulty performing routine tasks, flushed cheeks, running nose, and inappropriate sweating at ambient temperatures.
 Use non-contact thermometers to check suspected employees and make sure the screener is wearing gloves, masks, and washes their hands after performing the screening.